-From colourful beads to an immersive experience.
+From beads to an immersive eCommerce experience

 This project included: Research, Competitive Analysis, User Personas, Journey Mapping, Affinity Mapping, Card Sorting, Tree Testing, Wireframing, User Interface Design, Usability Testing, Design System, Branding and Digital Marketing